jupyter/jupyter/docs/source/running.rst

 It will then open your default web browser to this URL.

-When the notebook opens in your browser, you will see the notebook dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
+When the notebook opens in your browser, you will see the :term:`Notebook Dashboard`, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
 Most of the time, you will want to start a notebook server in the highest directory in your filesystem